Mikey's Muppet Memorabilia Museum

 "Big Bird Follows the Signs" was published in 1980.

-More Sesame books by Western Publishing / Golden Books:
+Books by Western Publishing / Golden Books:

 This book is from 1980, published by Golden Books / Western Publishing Company.
 The cover and all of the pages of this "Sturdy Shape Book" are made from a thick cardboard that doesn't bend.
 I especially like this cover illustration of Big Bird.